-Utilities and Community Facilities
+ACTION STEPS Utilities and Community Facilities

+• Develop alternatives that would result in the Town Hall being handicapped accessible.
-The Town shall

-develop and have

-in place a plan to

-make the Town
+The Town shall develop and have in place a plan to make the Town Hall handicapped accessible.

-Hall handicapped

-accessible.

-- Develop alternatives that would result in the Town Hall being handicapped accessible. - Evaluate alternatives and select the most appropriate alternative based on the Town's needs. - Implement the selected alternative.
+- Evaluate alternatives and select the most appropriate alternative based on the Town's needs. - Implement the selected alternative.